AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 }
 {% endhighlight %}

-Important here is seeing how the use of **@ContentChildren** give us access to the functions on those components.
+Important tot note how we used **@ContentChildren** to give us access to the functions on the error component.
 Making it a breeze to remove or show error messages.

-Two important things to note:
+Two other important things to note:
-1. Because we projecting content into more than one slot we need to use **CSS** selectors to select the content per `<ng-content>` slot
+1. Because we projecting content into more than one slot we need to use **CSS** selectors to select the content per `<ng-content>` slot.
 2. We need to reset the display of the error messages on each change detection cycle.
 In this case it is best done using the **ngDoCheck** lifecycle hook.